moq-wg/moq-transport/draft-ietf-moq-transport.md

 small size, the control stream SHOULD be prioritized higher than all subscribed Objects.

+TODO: Rewrite this section for Fetch without it being too awkward.

 The subscriber indicates the priority of a subscription via the Subscriber Priority field and the original publisher indicates priority in every stream or datagram header.
 As such, the subscriber's priority is a